Can Solar Power A House? A Practical Guide for Homeowners To Power a House with Solar

 Real-life case studies show that fully solar-powered houses are indeed possible.

-In states like California, Arizona, and Texas, which offer a large amount of sunlight across every season, many homeowners are able to install solar panels on their houses with complete reliance on home solar systems.
+In states like California, Arizona, and Texas, which offer a large amount of sunlight every season, many homeowners can install solar panels on their houses with complete reliance on home solar systems.

-Others use solar power as a means to reduce their utility bills with a grid connection for backup.
+Others use solar power to reduce their utility bills with a grid connection for backup.

-Today, the financial incentives, tax credits, and tax breaks of this sector have made solar electricity cheaper than ever.
+Today, this sector's financial incentives, tax credits, and tax breaks have made solar electricity cheaper than ever.

-If one is looking to buy solar panels in order to have complete solar power for his or her entire house or just save energy from the costs, a solar company can ascertain this given one's requirements.
+A solar company can determine whether one is looking to buy solar panels to provide complete solar power for his or her entire house or just to save energy from the costs, given one's requirements.

-With solar power, homeowners can save money, gain energy independence, and contribute to a cleaner future.
+Solar power allows homeowners to save money, gain energy independence, and contribute to a cleaner future.

 Calculating Your Home's Solar Needs

-That will give you a baseline to know exactly how many panels you'll have to install, how large a battery bank is required, and most importantly, if you even need to connect to the utility company at all or if you can go fully off the grid.
+That will give you a baseline for determining exactly how many panels you'll have to install, how large a battery bank is required, and, most importantly, whether you need to connect to the utility company or can go fully off the grid.

 Determining Your Energy Usage

-The amount of electricity consumed during a month is supposed to be checked through the electric meter or by looking at previous electricity bills.
+The amount of electricity consumed during a month is supposed to be checked by checking the electric meter or previous bills.

 In the United States, an average house consumes approximately 900 to 1,200 kilowatt hours every month; however, this depends upon the place or location due to climate, house size, and appliances running during the day.

-Divide your monthly usage by 30 to get a closer approximation of how much energy your home uses on a daily basis.
-So, if your home consumes 1,000 kWh per month, that will be approximately 33 kWh per day.
+Divide your monthly usage by 30 to get a closer estimate of your home's daily energy use.
+For example, if your home consumes 1,000 kWh per month, that will be approximately 33 kWh daily.

 How Many Solar Panels Are Needed?

-You see, knowing this, you now know the amount of energy you need by using solar power.
+You see, knowing this, you now know how much energy you need using solar power.

-Then, compute how many of them would just be installed within the house simply to give it enough power for, ideally, a perfect solar panel that has enough capacity to create somewhere between 300 and 400 watts of electricity per hour.
+Then, compute how many would need to be installed within the house to provide enough power for a perfect solar panel with enough capacity to create between 300 and 400 watts per hour.

-For instance, if your house requires 33 kWh per day, and you opt for the 400-watt panels, then it would be about 28 to 30 solar panels that would fully power your house.
+For instance, if your house requires 33 kWh per day and opt for the 400-watt panels, then you would need about 28 to 30 solar panels to fully power your house.

 However, consider the following:

-• Your roof space must accommodate sufficient solar panels to produce solar electricity for your entire house.
+• Your roof space must accommodate sufficient solar panels to produce solar electricity for your house.

 • The location and how much sunlight hits your home will affect panel efficiency.